 For the ones who search for tranquility, you can camp on a nice plateau a 50 meters right from the hut.
 The view is stunning and you are separate from the touristic crowd that passes by the hut every day.
 Keep in mind, if you choose to tent it and not pay the refugio, you cannot use ANY of their facilities.
 The Inn Keepers sees to that.
 No H2O, no restrooms etc.

 You can either stay at the refugio or head over the ridge (right) to tent it.
 I recommend tenting, it obviously requires more gear, stove, food, tent, etc, but is worth it as it is much quieter and the views are stunning! (as long as the weather is good, of course).

 For more information about Jose Rivas refuge and other pleasant mountain lodges within the park, click here.

 RoutesNORMAL ROUTE (Grade II/PD)

-This is the actual route up to the summit.
+This route is not currently used due to ice fall danger.
 It starts on the scree slope located right above the refuge (North Face).
 It runs by a series of switchbacks that end up at the glacier line, clearly seen from the refuge.
 It is scenic and not boring at all.